esciencecenter-digital-skills/lesson-model-coupling/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain the benefits and downsides of coupling simulation models
+- Explain the benefits of coupling simulation models

 ::::::::::::::::::::::::::::::::::::::::::::::::